 Vicaribus took a long year to convert into an RV, but it was definitely worth it.

-The couch is formed of three units, one of which can be taken out to create a total of three seats around the table.
-The kitchen features a gas stove, a refrigerator and a sink.
+The couch comprises three units, one of which can be taken out to create a total of three seats around the table.
+The kitchen features a gas stove, a refrigerator, and a sink.

 The toilet is a wet bath with a Nature’s Head composting toilet.
 On the roof, there’s a patio deck and two big solar panels that provide the RV with electricity.